Satisfactory Academic Progress (SAP)

 What is Satisfactory Academic Progress (SAP)?

 Satisfactory Academic Progress (SAP) is designed to define successful completion of class work toward an approved degree or certificate program to maintain eligibility for student financial aid.
 If you are unable to meet these standards, you will be placed on financial aid warning or suspension.
-If you receive financial aid, you have a responsibility to make Satisfactory Academic Progress (SAP) towards your degree or certificate program to continue to receive state and federal funds, as well as Federal Stafford and PLUS loans.
-Students must:
+If you receive financial aid, you have a responsibility to make Satisfactory Academic Progress (SAP) towards your degree or certificate program to continue to receive state and federal funds, as well as Federal Direct Student Loans.

 - Maintain a minimum cumulative grade point average (GPA).

 - Successfully complete 67% of all credit hours attempted for your degree or certificate program.